arustyt/wled-tools/doc/WLED_presets.md

     - Green
     - Blue
 ```
-As with effects and palettes, The color names are case-insensitive and can have embedded spaces and/or underscores.
+As with effects and palettes, the color names are case-insensitive and can have embedded spaces and/or underscores.

-In all cases above it is also allowed to express lists in the form of a comma separated list enclosed in square brackets
+In all cases above YAML allow expressing lists in the form of a comma separated list enclosed in square brackets
 ([item, item, ...]).
 Using this syntax, the above examples reduce to:

 ```yaml
     col: